Puzur-Inshushinak at Susa

 -

-“According to one of Ur-Namma’s inscriptions, which describes his conflict with Puzur-Inshushinak, the latter occupied the cities of ... [the Diyala region].”
+“According to one of Ur-Namma’s inscriptions, which describes his conflict with Puzur-Inshushinak, the latter occupied the cities of ... [the Diyala region at the time of Ur-Namma’s accession].”

-This is a reference to the so-called Isin inscription (touched on above).
+This is a reference to the so-called Isin inscription (mentioned above in the context of the synchronisation of the reigns of Puzur-Inshushink and Ur-Namma above).
 The full text records that:

 -

-“(I), Ur-Namma, mighty man, king of Ur, king of the lands of Sumer and Akkad, dedicated (this object) for my life.
+“(I), Ur-Namma, mighty man, king of Ur, king of the lands of Sumer and Akkad: [I] dedicated (this object) for my life.
 At that time, the god Enlil gave (?) ... to the Elamites.
 In the territory of highland Elam, they (Ur-Namma and the Elamites) drew up (lines) against one another for battle.
-Their (??) king, Puzur-Inshushinak, ... (the cities of) Awal, Kismar, Mashkan-sharrum, the lands of Eshnunna, the lands of Tuttub, the lands of Simudar, the lands of Akkad, all the people ...”, (RIME 3/2: 1: 1: 29, lines 11-23; see also the translation by Douglas Frayne, referenced below, 2008b, at p.
-3).
+Their (??) king, Puzur-Inshushinak, ... (the cities of) Awal, Kismar, Mashkan-sharrum, the lands of Eshnuna, the lands of Tuttub, the lands of Zimudar, the lands of Akkad, all the people ...”, (RIME 3/2: 1: 1: 29, lines 11-23; see also the translation by Douglas Frayne, referenced below, at p.
+35).

-Although it is not absolutely clear from the (now-lacunose) inscription, it seems that Ur-Namma claimed to have ‘liberated’ the territories listed here from Puzur-Inshushinak before confronting him in the Elamite highlands.
+Although it is not absolutely clear from the (now-lacunose) inscription, it seems that Ur-Namma claimed to have ‘liberated’ the territories listed here from Puzur-Inshushinak before confronting him in the Elamite highlands).
+As Piotr Steinkeller (referenced below, 2013, at p.
+296) observed:

 -